sminnee/composer-diff/README.md

 Usage
 -----

+You can see the changes themselves this way:

     composer-diff diff sha-from [sha-to]

  * `sha-from` is the SHA of your project to use as the starting point
  * `sha-to` is the SHA of your project to use as the end point.
 If ommitted, the current check-out of code is used

+If you wish to see the log messages instead of the changes, use this command:

+    composer-diff log sha-from [sha-to]

 Limitations
 -----------